-The good news is that if you are a full-time, obsessive-compulsive, dyed-in-the-wool, hardcore FOREX or other market trader, trading on a daily or near-daily basis, there are some significant tax advantages available to you that aren’t available to more casual market participants.
+The good news is that if you are a full-time, hardcore Forex trader, there are some significant tax advantages available to you that aren’t available to more casual market participants.
 The bad news is that it’s pretty tough to qualify for them.
 But we’ll get to that in a bit.
 Why would it be a good idea to qualify as a ‘trader’ for federal income tax purposes?

 First of all, you get to deduct a lot more.
 If you’re a full-time trader, rather than a garden-variety do-it-yourself investor, you get to list your deductions on a Schedule C. Essentially, the IRS then recognizes all your trading expenses as business expenses.
 Everyone else has to use Schedule A. That difference right there can potentially save a trader a chunk of change when it comes time to file income taxes.